The wound was at a downward angle. The assassin was either very tall or hovering - Crossbolt was as big as Optimus had been as a robot.

 "No," said Rhinox flatly.
 "It couldn't.
 Can we cut this short?
 I need to get back to the xenobiology lab."

 The warrior let himself be evicted from Rhinox's quarters and watched the engineer walk off down the hall, not quite stomping but visibly agitated.
 Some sort of conspiracy, perhaps, some undivulged pretence of treasonous malice ...
 Dinobot shook his head.
 Ridiculous.
-If someone wanted the Axalon delayed for a few megacycles, he could have found an easier way than vanishing one of the crew.
+If someone wanted the Axalon delayed for a few megacycles, they could have found an easier way than vanishing one of the crew.

 Tarantulas looked up.
 "Megatron tells me Scorponok found a dead Maximal on the ship."